Jordan721/Jordan_Alexis/ReadMe.md

 Clean, professional animations and interactions that enhance the experience.

 ### 🎨 Visual Elements
+- ✨ **Animated Name Letters** - Each letter in "Jordan Alexis" bounces and glows on hover
 - 🌊 **Wave Emoji** - Interactive wave on hover
 - 📋 **Glass Cards** - Modern glassmorphism effect throughout
 - 🎪 **Smooth Transitions** - Hover effects on all interactive elements